soumeshmohanty0220/helpcar/README.md

 ### Carpooling

 Users in urban and semi-urban areas can also use these features to carpool with others, which not only reduces traffic congestion and air pollution but also helps in conserving fuel.
 This positive impact on the environment can benefit everyone in the community.

-### Technologies Used

-We have implemented this feature using the Google Maps SDK and Firebase Real-Time Database.
-The algorithm runs on a Virtual Machine on Google Cloud Servers powered by an AMD EPYC Chip.
-These modern and reliable technologies ensure that our app is efficient, scalable, and can handle real-time data.

-By promoting volunteerism, community building, and improving access to medical care, HelpCAR is making a tangible impact in the lives of people in need.
-It is a user-friendly and accessible solution to a pressing societal problem, and we hope to continue making a positive impact in the future.

-## Tech Stacks and Tools

-1. Flutter
-2. Google Maps SDK
-3. Google Cloud
-4. AMD Virtual Machine
-5. Firebase Authentication and Real Time Database
-6. GitHub

-## Challenges Faced

-1. Developing the algorithm for matching users with suitable helpers.
-2. Real-time data handling.
-3. Running the app on an AMD Virtual Machine.

 ## How to install and run the project?